isu-graphicsgroup/website-repo/README.md

 # Talks
 Talks at the graphics working group

+- **15 April 2021**
+**Presenter**: Eryn Blagg
+**Title**: A place for Art in Statistics
+**Abstract**:
+Most people see math and art as two parts of the brain, one as logical one as emotional.
+The goal of art is to tell a story in a glance, isn’t that the same goal of a data visualization?
+Here we will take a look at the line between the left brain and the right brain in Data Art and discuss the functionality of adding emotion to the logic.

 - **8 April 2021**
 **Presenter**: Emily Robinson
 **Title**:  You draw it with r2d3